opengsn/docs/faq/general.md

 will identify who are their users.
 It is up to dapp developers to decide how they will identify who is an eligible user.

-## Can I use this with credit cards? <a id="can_i_use_this_with_credit_cards?"></a>

-An interesting use case for GSN is allowing users to pay for transactions via credit cards.
-An example way this might work would be charging a user directly for tokens that are then used to access services via a dapp.
-The tokens can be held in a contract representing a users balance, and when making a transaction using the GSN their token balance can be decremented to cover the 'cost' of each transaction.

 ## Where is the private key? <a id="where_is_the_private_key?"></a>

 While relay servers pay the gas cost for transactions, this does not mean they have access to user's private keys.
-The user's client uses its wallet private key to sign the request it sends the relayer.
+The user's client uses its wallet private key to sign the request it sends the relay.
 User private keys are never shared or exposed to any entity, neither relay servers nor on-chain contracts.

 ## How secure is GSN? <a id="is_gsn_secure?"></a>